AnnieMasonLogo.tif

 Symphony in White No. 1 by James Whistler c.
 1861

-Sentimental in his approach, Whistler is a leading proponent of the credo, "art for art's sake".
-His art is marked by subtle delicacy while his public persona was combative.
-He found a parallel between art and music and titled many of his paintings, arrangements, harmonies, and nocturnes.
+Sentimental in his approach, Whistler is a leading proponent of the credo "art for art's sake."
+His art is marked by subtle delicacy, while his public persona is combative.
+He found a parallel between art and music and titled many paintings, arrangements, harmonies, and nocturnes.

 Whistler's Mother, Wood's American Gothic, Leonardo da Vinci's Mona Lisa, and Edvard Munch's The Scream have all achieved something that most paintings—regardless of their art historical importance, beauty, or monetary value—have not: they communicate a specific meaning almost immediately to almost every viewer.
-These few works have successfully made the transition from the elite realm of the museum visitor to the enormous venue of popular culture. (p 121 in the book featured below)
+These few works have successfully transitioned from the museum visitor's elite realm to the enormous venue of popular culture.

 5.